iam-TJ/open-dishy/Javascript.md

 Analysis is done on the un-minified code produced by Firefox developer tools Pretty Print functionality.

 ### app.bundle.web.2023_mod.js

+At the end of this bundle (around line 294980) is an array of 679 embedded project details and the full texts of their licences.
+This has been extracted to `Javascript-licenses.js` - it takes up over 1MiB of space.

+Following is the results of manual inspection of the bundle.

 | Licence    | Project | Identifier |
 | ---------- | ------- | ---------- |
 | MIT | (https://github.com/facebook/react/) | `https://reactjs.org/docs/error-decoder.html` |